wayne-daniels/Memory-Match/README.md

 > - 1 card back
 > - Creating an about page describing about the game and the skills that went into creating it.

-> This version will integrate with instructor built JavaScript to give the layout built by the student's functionality and show the ability of design & layout to be independent of functionality but strict requirements are needed (specific classes and id’s).
-In future versions the students will be building out the same functionality that is provided with each student providing their own flare and features.
+> In future versions the students will be building out the functionality with their own flare and features.
 The students will pull the knowledge from what they have learned from the resources they have consumed and the prototypes they have completed and pull it into one cohesive version of this project.